 A blank white page that holds hundreds of words, demanding you fill in each line margin to margin is intimidating.
-140 characters aren't.
-Anyone can write 140 characters about any topic.
-Students write their 140 characters and more, learn to whittle back, leave out emotional words, adjectives and adverbs, pick better nouns and verbs because they need the room.
+Limited characters aren't.
+Students write their characters and whittle back, leave out emotional words, adjectives and adverbs, pick better nouns and verbs because they need the room.
 Instead of worrying what they'll say on all those empty lines, they feel successful.